ImagingDataCommons/dicom-microscopy-viewer/README.md

 The viewer can be embedded in any website, one only needs to

-* Create an instance of `viewer.VolumeViewer`.
-The constructor requires an instance of `DICOMwebClient` for retrieving frames from the archive as well as the metadata for each DICOM image instance.
+* Create an instance of [VolumeImageViewer](https://herrmannlab.github.io/dicom-microscopy-viewer/viewer.VolumeImageViewer.html).
+The constructor requires an instance of `DICOMwebClient` for retrieving frames from the archive as well as the metadata for each DICOM image as an instance of [VLWholeSlideMicroscopyImage](https://herrmannlab.github.io/dicom-microscopy-viewer/metadata.VLWholeSlideMicroscopyImage.html).

 * Call the `render()` method, passing it the HTML element (or the name of the element), which shall contain the viewport.